-As of February 2019, EBDG is finalizing their recommendation with the evaluation of various hull configurations and propulsion systems.
+As of March 2019, the vessel design process is approximately 20% complete and EBDG is compiling their recommendation with the evaluation of various hull configurations and propulsion systems.
 Following completion of this analysis, they will deliver their comprehensive recommendations, including size, capacity, hull shape and propulsion, to CBITD.
 CBITD will then present it to the public at a public meeting on Peaks.
 EBDG’s recommendations, along with public comments from this meeting, will be presented to the vessel advisory committee and then the Board, for their consideration.
 Should the Board agree with the proposed design, the design phase will be complete and construction will begin.

-Date, time and location of the upcoming public meetings including the one on Peaks will be posted here as well as shared via email to subscribers of our email newsletter list.
+Date, time and location of future public meetings will be posted on our website as well as shared via email to subscribers of our email newsletter list.